9.3 Overall Score

-If you decide that home automation is for you, ask your preferred home security provider what packages it offers.
+If you decide that home automation is for you, ask your preferred home security provider what packages and home automation devices it offers.
 When it comes to home automation, not every company is created equal, and some companies will be able to offer you more options than others.

 When the home security system is armed, one of the peripherals triggers the keypad unit if they detect a door or window opening.
 A loud alarm blares within the home and sends you an alert that your house has been broken into.
 If you don't answer immediately to report a false alarm, a signal is then sent to your local police department that your home has been broken into.
 Law enforcement should be there momentarily.

 Sure, you could, but it wouldn't have all the features of a robust home security system.
 The majority of Wi-Fi security cameras which are so popular today don't have a way to contact a monitoring service if there is a break-in.
 The camera can detect motion and send you push notifications on your phone, but it's then left to you to contact local authorities.
 If your house is being burglarized and you're not near your phone or it's turned off, you're out of luck.
 This is why a security camera can be a great addition to a home security system but it can never really take the place of a full-fledged home security system.
 Monthly monitoring services are what make all the difference.
 Professional monitoring ensures your home is protected at all times.